-Use Recruit for when searching for international work-based learning opportunities e.g. volunteering, summer internships and 12-month placement opportunities www.ulster.ac.uk/recruit.
-This can be accessed via the Student Portal, ‘My Career’ tab.
+Use Handshake when searching for international work-based learning opportunities such as volunteering, summer internships and 12-month placement opportunities.

 Start building your global network by signing up to the Alumni Networking Programme and use LinkedIn to monitor vacancies with your employers of choice.